The Extraordinary Adventures of Baron Munchausen: Publication history

-In 2008, a 2nd edition was published by Magnum Opus Press.
-The first 1000 copies, called Gentleman's Edition, came out in a hardback deluxe format with a black leather effect cover with gold embossing, the rest of the print was published in softcover and was called the Wives' and Servants' Edition.
-A third, digital version, called the Difference Engine Number 3 Edition was available exclusively from E23, the digital store of Steve Jackson Games, and DriveThruRPG.
+In 2008, a second edition was published by Magnum Opus Press.
+The first 1000 copies, called Gentleman's Edition, came out in a hardback deluxe format with a black leather effect cover with gold embossing; the rest of the print was published in softcover and was called the Wives' and Servants' Edition.

+A digital version, called the Difference Engine Number 3 Edition was available exclusively from E23, the digital store of Steve Jackson Games, and DriveThruRPG.
 All three editions are the same, except for one illustration which is only present in the Gentleman's Edition.

 The Wives' and Servants' Edition was reprinted in 2013.